- EnergyAustralia has paused billing and associated activities for customers who live in postcodes impacted by the flooding in parts of NSW.

 “EnergyAustralia’s gas assets have been running seven times the volume compared with the same period last year, playing an important role of keeping the lights on for customers.

-“We continue to consult with the Australian Energy Market Operator on the availability of our generating assets across Australia."
+“We continue to work with the Australian Energy Market Operator on the availability of our generating assets across Australia."

 EnergyAustralia’s EnergyAssist program means the power won’t be disconnected and debt collection activities won’t be initiated.
 Residential customers on the program also have access to tailored payment plans, energy audits, information on grant programs and advice on energy usage.